Make an LED Blink With Buttons And With Code

 These code snippets import all the necessary libraries and set up a connection with the Viam app in the cloud.

 On your local computer, create a file called blink.py or blink.go.
-Paste the boilerplate code from the Code sample tab of the Viam app into the file in your code editor, and save the file.
+Paste the sample code from the Code sample tab of the Viam app into the file in your code editor, and save the file.

 You can now run the code.
 Doing so will ensure that the Viam SDK is properly installed and that the viam-server instance on your machine is live.